 Dr. Peter Analytis, a sleep medicine physician, serves as the medical director of the Morris Hospital Sleep Center.

 In his role, Dr. Analytis reads and interprets sleep studies in order to diagnose and treat sleep disorders, including sleep apnea, insomnia, narcolepsy, sleep walking and all other sleep disorders.

 Dr. Analytis has been a practicing neurologist and sleep medicine physician for more than 30 years and has served on the Morris Hospital Medical Staff since 1989.
 He graduated from medical school at the University of Illinois at Chicago.

-As a board-certified neurologist, Dr. Analytis also treats patients at the Morris Hospital Neurology Specialists offices in Channahon and Morris.
+As a neurologist, Dr. Analytis also treats patients with the Morris Hospital Neurology Specialists.

 When a sleep disorder is diagnosed, treatments can range from non-invasive breathing machines, oral appliance devices, medication, lifestyle change recommendations and in some cases surgery.
 Some common treatment options include: